Zelenskyy says he won't sign weak deal that will only prolong war

 Speaking in an interview with Azerbaijani Press Agency, he highlighted the growing bilateral relations between Azerbaijan and Slovakia and the progress made in implementing the Joint Declaration on Establishing Strategic Partnership between the two nations.

-The Minister emphasised the significant advancements in bilateral ties since the signing of the Declaration on May 7, 2024, when the Slovak Prime Minister Robert Fico visited Baku.
+The Minister emphasised the significant advancements in bilateral ties since the signing of the Declaration on 7 May, 2024, when the Slovak Prime Minister Robert Fico visited Baku.

-Slovakia remains dedicated to further expanding cooperation across various sectors, including political dialogue, security cooperation, justice and rule of law, and defence collaboration.
+Slovakia says it remains dedicated to further expanding cooperation across various sectors, including political dialogue, security cooperation, justice and rule of law, and defence collaboration.
 Blanar stressed that these high-level exchanges are a clear indication of the countries’ mutual commitment to enhancing cooperation.

-State of Bilateral Relations
+State of bilateral relations

-According to Blanar, the total foreign trade turnover between Azerbaijan and Slovakia reached 210.9 million EUR in 2024, a substantial rise from 24.4 million EUR in 2019.
 Slovakia is one of the top three exporters of cars to Azerbaijan, and oil and oil products are the largest import items from Azerbaijan.

-Opportunities for Future Cooperation
+Opportunities for future cooperation

 Blanar highlighted several areas for further cooperation, particularly in trade, energy security, and defence.
 Slovakia continues to acknowledge Azerbaijan's strategic role in Europe's energy diversification, and strengthening security cooperation remains a priority.
 He also pointed out the importance of fostering cultural exchanges and people-to-people contacts to further deepen bilateral relations.